ShangtongZhang/ShangtongZhang.github.io/index.md

 He spent some time at Microsoft Research and DeepMind during his DPhil.

 ## News
+- 2024/01: I will serve as Area Chair for RL Conference 2024.
 - 2023/12: I am recognized as a Rising Star in AI by [KAUST AI Initiative](https://cemse.kaust.edu.sa/ai).
 - 2023/11: I serve as Area Chair for ICLR 2024.
 - 2023/11: I serve as Area Chair for AISTATS 2024.